ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## WorldPositionToHexVector
 ### Description
 Extends the Vector3 class to convert a point in the 3d space to a Hex.Vector.
-The size parameter is used to scale the Vector3.
+The scale parameter is used to scale the Vector3.
 ~~~ c#
 public static Vector WorldPositionToHexVector(this Vector3 position, float scale = 1f);
 ~~~